Re31094ka/Repo-2/README.md

 # Repo-2
-This is my second repository!!
+yeah and this is my addition, it will be shown in red!! ahaha